Autodesk-Forge/forge-listlayers-designautomation/README.md

 1. Start AutoCAD.
 (This code sample was tested with AutoACD 2020)

 2. Open a drawing file.
-You can use any of the drawing files that are provided in the *Sample* folder of AutoACD).
-Alternatively, you can use the drawing file provided in the [demo_data folder](demo_data) of this repository.
+You can use any of the drawing files from [the AutoCAD samples page](https://knowledge.autodesk.com/support/autocad/downloads/caas/downloads/content/autocad-sample-files.html).

 3. On the AutoCAD command line, enter NETLOAD.